-'Brutal act of war': Loud explosions heard in Kyiv as Russian's encircle Ukrainian capital
+'Brutal act of war': Kyiv wakes on day 2 of invasion to loud explosions, missile strikes

 * NZ PM Jacinda Ardern condemns attack and says the government has introduced a range of travel bans, and bans on any exports that could end up in military use in Russia

-* Large explosions rock Kyiv in the early hours of Friday (local time)
+* Large explosions rocked Kyiv in the early hours of Friday (local time)

 Large explosions and fighter jet noise can be heard in the Ukrainian capital of Kyiv as Russia continues to encircle the city.